-PRE-CONVERSION N: UNIVERSITY OF TORONTO BENEFITS Unreduced Early The pension calculated under the normal retirement formula, using Highest Average Retirement Salary and Average CPP Maximum Salary at the early retirement date, without Benefit reduction for early commencement Postponed The pension calculated under the normal retirement formula, Highest Average Salary Retirement and Average CPP Maximum Salary at the postponed retirement date (no later than Benefit November 30 of the year in which the member attains age 71).
+DDE CONVERGION I. LINIVERSITY OF TORONTO RENEFITS PRE-CONVERSION N: UNIVERSITY OF TORONTO BENEFITS Unreduced Early Retirement Benefit The pension calculated under the normal retirement formula, using Highest Average Salary and Average CPP Maximum Salary at the early retirement date, without reduction for early commencement. reduction for early commencement Postponed Retirement Benefit The pension calculated under the normal retirement formula, Highest Average Salary and Average CPP Maximum Salary at the postponed retirement date (no later than Nevember 30 of the year in which the mamber attains are 71) November 30 of the year in which the member attains age 71).
 Disability Benefit The Salary for a member on long-term disability will increase at the same rate as "across the board" increases granted to active employees.
-Normal Form of Life guaranteed for 5 years for members without a spouse at pension Pension commencement.
+Normal Form of Pension Life guaranteed for 5 years for members without a spouse at pension commencement.
 For members with a spouse at pension commencement, the normal form is a life annuity with 60% continuing thereafter to the surviving spouse for their lifetime.
 If the member's spouse is more than 15 years younger than the member, the pension will be actuarially reduced to reflect each additional year in excess of 15 years that the spouse is younger than the member.
 Under certain circumstances, a survivor's pension is payable to a member's dependent children.
-Termination A terminating member is entitled to a pension calculated under the normal retirement Benefit formula using Highest Average Salary and Average CPP Maximum Salary at their termination date, payable at normal retirement date (or actuarially reduced for early commencement).
+Termination Benefit A terminating member is entitled to a pension calculated under the normal retirement formula using Highest Average Salary and Average CPP Maximum Salary at their termination date, payable at normal retirement date (or actuarially reduced for early commencement).
 In lieu of the pension, the member may choose to transfer the commuted value of their accrued pension to a prescribed retirement savings vehicle, a new employer's pension plan or a life insurance company to purchase an annuity.
 For terminations after July 1, 2019 but prior to early retirement age, the minimum commuted value is two times the member's required contributions made prior to July 1, 2019 with interest.
-Pre-retirement The commuted value of the member's accrued pension calculated under the normal Death Benefit retirement formula using Highest Average Salary and Average CPP Maximum Salary at the member's date of death.
+Pre-retirement Death Benefit The commuted value of the member's accrued pension calculated under the normal retirement formula using Highest Average Salary and Average CPP Maximum Salary at the member's date of death.
 If the member was eligible to retire, the commuted value shall include the value of the early retirement provisions of the Plan.
-Cost of Living Pensions in pay, and deferred pensions for members who terminated service on or Adjustments after July 1, 1982, will be increased on July 1 each year (prorated if the member was ., not retired or terminated for the full prior year) by the greater of (a) and (b): (a) The increase in the CPI for the previous calendar year minus 4.0%; or (b) 75% of the increase in the CPI for the previous calendar year to a maximum CPI increase of 8%, plus 60% of the increase in CPI in excess of 8%.
+Cost of Living Adjustments Pensions in pay, and deferred pensions for members who terminated service on or after July 1, 1982, will be increased on July 1 each year (prorated if the member was not retired or terminated for the full prior year) by the greater of (a) and (b): (a) The increase in the CPI for the previous calendar year minus 4.0%; or (b) 75% of the increase in the CPI for the previous calendar year to a maximum CPI increase of 8%, plus 60% of the increase in CPI in excess of 8%.
 Maximum Pension The annual lifetime pension payable under the Plan, shall not exceed the maximum amount allowed by the ITA for registered pension plans, as in force from time to time.